GenericMappingTools/pygmt/README.rst

 a lot easier.

-Wrappers for GMT data types and C functions will be implemented in a lower level wrapper library (the core library or ``gmt.core``).
+Wrappers for GMT data types and C functions will be implemented in a lower level wrapper library.
 These will be direct ``ctypes`` wrappers of the GMT module functions and any other function that is needed on the Python side.
 The low-level functions will not handle any data type conversion or setting up of argument list.

 We'll also provide higher level functions that mirror all GMT modules.
-These functions will be built on top of the core library and will handle all data conversions and parsing of arguments.
+These functions will be built on top of the low-level library and will handle all data conversions and parsing of arguments.
 This is the part of the library with which the user will interact (the GMT Python API).